 The module incorporates three tone generators - two generate sine waves, one generates colored noise.
-The noise generator has a multitype resonant filter.
+The noise generator has a multi-type resonant filter.
 Each tone generator has its own simple attack/decay envelope that controls the amplitude.
 This envelope can also be routed to control pitch in the case of the sine wave generators and the filter cutoff frequency for the noise generator.

-The output of the three generators is added together so you control the mix between them using the envelope level parameter.
+The output of the three generators is added together so you central the mix 455/601 between them using the envelope level parameter.
 A word of warning - this module has been designed to kick - it goes loud.